-On the other hand, a traditional hunter may feel more comfortable with a bow and arrow.
+In Monster Hunter Rise, a traditional hunter may feel more comfortable with a bow and arrow.
 Not only may bows provide inherent elemental bonus stats, but many of them also have the ability to shoot a variety of different kinds of arrows.
 With that said, let us look at some of the Best Bows in Monster Hunter Rise that you can opt to use during your playthrough.

 The Heaven’s Glaze bow is easily one of the best bows in Monster Hunter Rise.
 The Heavens Glaze is an elemental bow whose element is ice.
 It carries 50 ice, which is one of the highest base elements of a bow.